remcohaszing/pywakeonlan/README.rst

-      -6, --ipv6            To indicate if ipv6 should be used by default instead of ipv4. (default: False) -i IP, --ip IP        The ip address of the host to send the magic packet to. (default: 255.255.255.255) -p PORT, --port PORT  The port of the host to send the magic packet to. (default: 9) -n INTERFACE, --interface INTERFACE
+      -6, --ipv6            To indicate if ipv6 should be used by default instead of ipv4. (default: False) -i IP, --ip IP        The ip address of the host to send the magic packet to. (default: 255.255.255.255) -p PORT, --port PORT  The port of the host to send the magic packet to. (default: 9) -t TTL, --ttl TTL     The TTL value of the broadcast packet. (min: 1, max: 255, default: 128) -n INTERFACE, --interface INTERFACE
                             The ip address of the network adapter to route the magic packet through. (default: None)